Monday 8 - Tuesday 9 February

 The Nature of Character Design on Puffin Rock

-Louise Bagnall Director / Artist, Cartoon Saloon
+Louise Bagnall Director / Creative Director, Cartoon Saloon

 Louise Bagnall talks about designing characters on Netflix animation series Puffin Rock, and the balance between realism and personality.
 The challenge to create appealing designs while staying true to their real life counterparts in the natural world

 Renato Dos Anjos Head of Animation, Disney

 How slow are sloths?
 How does a giraffe run?
 How does a tiger dance?
 Head of Animation Renato dos Anjos will share how he, and the talented artists of the animation team, merged animal and human behavior to create the unique and varied performances of the animals of Zootropolis.

 - 19/03/18 Animex LIVE brings video game soundtracks to life

 - 16/05/17 Dazzling display of creativity at Teesside University